-Conservation of Existing Housing Stock
+Conservation of Existing Housing Stock (Displacement/Substandard Conditions)

-(Displacement/Substandard Housing Conditions)

-While problems with property maintenance and housing deterioration have not been a significant issue thus far, over 90 percent of the housing stock was 30 years or older in 2020 (built prior to 1989).
+While problems with property maintenance and housing deterioration has not been a widespread issue thus far, over 90 percent of Sierra Madre's housing stock is more than 30 years old (built prior to 1989) and numerous units are in need of rehabilitation improvements.
 The cost of repairs can be a challenge for lower income households and seniors.
-As part of this Housing Element, the City is developing guidelines for a Minor Home Repair Program and will conduct outreach through the Senior Center, Senior Commission, City newsletter and City website (HE Program 3).
+As part of this Housing Element, the City is developing guidelines for a Minor Home Repair Program and will conduct outreach through the Senior Center, Senior Community Commission, City newsletter and City website (HE Program 3).

-- Contributing Factors: Age of housing stock - Cost of repairs and/or rehabilitation
+- Age of housing stock - Cost of repairs and/or rehabilitation